nurizyani/Hello-World/README.md

 # Hello-World
 File output "Hello, World"
-by Python Language using Pycharm
+by Python Language using Pycharm with current time and date.